knoguchi/ClickHouse/docs/en/operations/server_settings/settings.md

 ## format_schema_path

-The path to the directory with the schemes for the input data, such as schemas for the [CapnProto](../../interfaces/formats.md#format_capnproto) format.
+The path to the directory with the schemes for the input data, such as schemas for the [CapnProto](../../interfaces/formats.md#format_capnproto) and [Protobuf](../../interfaces/formats.md#format_protobuf) format.

 **Example**